gbif/dwc-dp/home.md

 #### Occurrence

-One of the most fundamental advances of the Semantic Layer, reflected in the DwC-DP publishing model, is the disambiguation of the dwc:Occurrence class.
-Previously, in practice, a dwc:Occurrence was a catch-all for information in support of the existence of a dwc:Organism at a place and time.
-Under DwC-DP, a dwc:Occurrence is "A state of a dwc:Organism in a dwc:Event."
-Thus, the material evidence, though it can support the validity of a dwc:Occurrence, is not a property of the Occurrence.
-Instead, all of the ephemeral characteristics of the state of an Organism are properties of a dwc:Occurrence.
-In short, the dwc:Occurrence now clearly consists of the things about a dwc:Organism at a given place and time that were observed or inferred.
+One of the most fundamental advances of the Semantic Layer, reflected in the DwC-DP publishing model, is the disambiguation of the `dwc:Occurrence` class.
+Previously, in practice, a `dwc:Occurrence` was a catch-all for information in support of the existence of a `dwc:Organism` at a place and time.
+Under DwC-DP, a `dwc:Occurrence` is "A state of a `dwc:Organism` in a `dwc:Event`."
+Thus, the material evidence, though it can support the validity of a `dwc:Occurrence`, is not a property of the Occurrence.
+Instead, all of the ephemeral characteristics of the state of an Organism are properties of a `dwc:Occurrence`.
+In short, the `dwc:Occurrence` now clearly consists of the things about a `dwc:Organism` at a given place and time that were observed or inferred.

 ## Participating and Getting Help